thephez/docs-core/docs/guide/block-chain-block-height-and-forking.md

 Eventually a miner produces another block which attaches to only one of the competing simultaneously-mined blocks.
 This makes that side of the fork stronger than the other side.
 Assuming a fork only contains valid blocks, normal [peers](../resources/glossary.md#peer) always follow the most difficult chain to recreate and throw away any [stale block](../resources/glossary.md#stale-block) belonging to shorter forks.
 (Stale blocks are also sometimes called orphans or orphan blocks, but those terms are also used for true orphan blocks without a known parent block.)

-Long-term forks are possible if different miners work at cross-purposes, such as some miners diligently working to extend the block chain at the same time other miners are attempting a [51 percent attack](../resources/glossary.md#51-percent-attack) to revise transaction history.
+Long-term forks are possible if different miners work at cross-purposes, such as some miners diligently working to extend the block chain at the same time other miners are attempting a {term}`51 percent attack` to revise transaction history.

 Since multiple blocks can have the same height during a block chain fork, block height should not be used as a globally unique identifier.
 Instead, blocks are usually referenced by the hash of their header (often with the byte order reversed, and in hexadecimal).